Schnucks

 Schnuck Markets, Inc., doing business as Schnucks (Shnuuks), is a supermarket chain.
-Based in the St. Louis area, the company was founded in 1939 with the opening of a 1000 sqft store in north St. Louis and currently operates over 100 stores in three states in the midwestern United States (Missouri, Illinois, and Indiana).
+Based in the St. Louis area, the company was founded in 1939 with the opening of a 1000 sqft store in north St. Louis and currently operates 113 stores across Missouri, Illinois, and Indiana.
 Schnucks also ran stores under the Logli Supermarkets and Hilander Foods banners.
 Schnucks is one of the largest privately held supermarket chains in the United States and dominates the St. Louis metro grocery market.

+In October 2025, Todd Schnuck, Chairman and CEO, announced the purchase of 51 Wisconsin grocery stores, bringing the Schnucks footprint to 164 stores.